Jules Vaughn: Style

 Elle has called Jules a style icon.
-The magazine has said: "Jules, by far is the most experimental character in the show when it comes to fashion.
+The lifestyle magazine has said: "Jules, by far is the most experimental character in the show when it comes to fashion.
 In a quest to find herself, Jules is constantly exploring her wardrobe in the show."
-The magazine also called Jules "the perfect hybrid between an angel gone dark and a manic pixie anime character" and said, "Layering is a key part of Jules' costumes—slip dresses on t-shirts, pleated skirts with cropped tops paired with chunky platform heels and chokers for accessories best summarises her go-to looks."
-Gay Times included Jules Vaughn in a 2022 list of sixteen of "television's most trailblazing transgender characters".
+The magazine also called Jules "the perfect hybrid between an angel gone dark and a manic pixie anime character" and further added, "Layering is a key part of Jules' costumes—slip dresses on t-shirts, pleated skirts with crop tops paired with chunky platform heels and chokers for accessories best summarises her go-to looks."